After Gayle Swims, "Nobody Would Know I Have MS"

 A Pool Worth Waiting For

-It took Gayle quite some time to finally get her Original Endless Pool.
+It took Gayle quite some time to finally get her Endless Pools Original model.
 "We were in Japan, we had earned a free trip, and I saw this very compact pool with a current.
 I thought, 'That's exactly what I need; then I could swim whenever I want, at whatever speed I want.'

 "Well, I researched it for, like, 10 years.
 I got all the information from Endless Pools.
 I did check out other brands and types of spas and currents, but nothing was as smooth and easy to use as the Endless Pool.
 They were too turbulent or not the right configuration.